Contemporary Abstract Art – The Return of the Informal

 Contemporary Abstract Artist

 Unfortunately, we do not have enough space to name all great contemporary abstract artists.
 But, we can mention some of them.
 We should mention Christian Rosa – a young Brazilian abstract painter who works across media, but whose main focus is on collage and painting (he recently had a very successful exhibition at White Cube).
-Ben Berlow is American abstract painter, who is also quite popular among gallerists and art enthusiasts.
+Ben Berlow is an American abstract painter, who is also quite popular among gallerists and art enthusiasts.
 The works by these young artists are regularly exhibited at some of the most recognized galleries in the world, while their pieces are always wanted by art collectors.

 Contemporary Abstract Art Comeback – What is Next?